Shaheen Holloway: Professional career

 After his senior season Holloway became automatically eligible for the 2000 NBA draft, but he was not drafted by any of the NBA teams.
 He was invited to the 2000 Summer League by the New York Knicks and the Washington Wizards.
 He was drafted in the seventh round of the 2000 USBL Draft by the Long Island Surf (67th overall pick).
 He played professionally for Israeli team Hapoel Holon in 2000–01, averaging 15.5 points and 4 assists in 4 games played.
 In 2001–02 he played for the Chicago Skyliners.
 For the 2002–03 season he signed with the Chester Jets, and he also played for the London Towers.
 In 2003 he transferred to Turkey, and signed with İstanbul Teknik Üniversitesi: there he averaged 12.2 points, 2.6 rebounds and 4.4 assists in 19 games played.
-He also played for Ratiopharm Ulm in 2004–05.
+He also played for Ratiopharm Ulm in Germany in 2004–05.
 In 2005 he returned in the United States, and signed with the Jersey Express.
 He also played for Marineros de Puerto Plata in the Dominican Republic, where he ranked second in the Liga Nacional de Baloncesto in assists per game (4.4 in 15 games).
 His last team was the Pennsylvania ValleyDawgs for the 2006–07 season.

-During his professional career he played in the Dominican Republic, Germany, Israel, Turkey, United Kingdom and Venezuela, in addition to the United States.